-It is expected that a student take a scheduled exam at the designated time and place.
+It is expected that students take scheduled exams at the designated time and place.
 Missing a scheduled exam will result in a 3-point deduction off total points earned on exams.
-The student must contact the instructor prior to the exam (or as soon as possible in emergency situations) to make arrangements to make up the exam.
+The student must contact the instructor prior to the exam (or as soon as possible in emergency situations) to make arrangements for an exam makeup.
 The student is expected to take the exam as soon as possible at the instructor's discretion.
 An alternate make-up exam may be given at the discretion of the instructor.